Young Bosnia: Formation, membership and ideology

+In 1909, the Young Bosnia was a loose circle of mainly Bosnian Serb students whose interest in revolutionary and romantic Yugoslavism was prompted by the annexation.
+The extent and significance of the influence from neighbouring Kingdom of Serbia has been debated by historians, and it seems that the interactions between Young Bosnia and Black Hand were largely initiated by the former, rather than the latter.

+Vladimir Gaćinović was the ideologue of Young Bosnia and of tyrannicide as its method of political struggle.
+In 1911 Gaćinović published an article titled "Young Bosnia" in Almanac (Алманах) published by Prosvjeta.

+Petar Kočić led the most ardent anti-Austrian Serb nationalists and had ties to Young Bosnia.
+While there has been a published claim about how the name of Young Bosnia was first mentioned by Petar Kočić in the journal "Homeland" (Отаџбина) in 1907, this was apparently a mistake about the year of publication.

 The members were predominantly school students, primarily Serbs but also Bosniaks and Croats.
-There were several motivations promoted amongst different members of the group.
+There were several motivations promoted among different members of the group.
 There were members who promoted Yugoslavist aims of pan-South Slav unification of territories including Bosnia into a Yugoslavia.
-There were members who promoted Serbian nationalist aims of pan-Serb unification into Serbia.
-Young Bosnia was inspired from a variety of ideas, movements, and events; such as German romanticism, anarchism, Russian revolutionary socialism, Fyodor Dostoyevsky, Friedrich Nietzsche, and the Battle of Kosovo.
+There were members such as Dimitrije Mitrinović, one of its leading ideologists, who promoted Serbian nationalist aims of pan-Serb unification into Serbia.
+Young Bosnia was inspired from a variety of ideas, movements, theorists, and events; such as German romanticism, anarchism, Russian revolutionary socialism, Fyodor Dostoyevsky, Friedrich Nietzsche, and the Battle of Kosovo.

-Young Bosnia received some assistance from the Black Hand – a secret organization founded by members of the Serbian Army.
-On the other hand, Vladimir Gaćinović was the only Young Bosnia leader to join Black Hand, although after the First World War broke out he condemned the assassination in a letter (presumably as a way to evade responsibility).

 Assassination of Archduke Franz Ferdinand of Austria

-Two notable organizations are referred to in connection with Young Bosnia: Narodna Odbrana and Black Hand.

-During a Serbian Court Martial in French-occupied Salonika in 1916–17, Chief of Serbian Military Intelligence Dragutin Dimitrijević Apis testified that he had organized the assassination of Archduke Franz Ferdinand of Austria, in Sarajevo on 28 June 1914, (the assassin was Gavrilo Princip).
-In the process, he used not only his power over elements of the Serbian military, but also the Black Hand.
-Leaders of the Black Hand in turn had penetrated Narodna Odbrana and used that organization to infiltrate the arms and assassins into Sarajevo.